 The animal must have a valid rabies vaccination.
-The very first vaccination which builds up the defense is called a primary vaccination and consists of one or two shots.
+The very first vaccination which builds up the defence is called a primary vaccination and consists of one or two shots.
 The animal must be id-marked and at least twelve weeks old to have its primary vaccination.
 You must use an approved rabies vaccine.
-To the right, you will find a list of approved rabies vaccines.
 Please note that not all of the rabies vaccines can be used on ferrets.
 Ask the vaccine manufacturer which vaccine is appropriate.

 If you want to travel more than once, you will need to revaccinate your animal regularly.
 How often your animal needs to be revaccinated varies between the vaccine brand and how it is registered in different countries.
 When the animal is vaccinated, the veterinarian fills in the data in the passport or the veterinary certificate and notes the validity time registered in the country where the vaccination is given.
 You must follow the revaccination intervals registered in the passport or veterinary certificate, which means you must have the animal revaccinated at the latest on the last date of validity stated in the passport or veterinary certificate.

 If an animal is revaccinated after last validity date of the latest rabies vaccination, the revaccination will be equal to a primary vaccination.
 This also requires a new blood test for rabies antibodies.